linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 For more info, see the [init-demo README](../init-demo/README.md)

 ## (optional) Build and run the PDPCLIB demo
 The PDPCLIB is a Public Domain C Library.
-It provides enough to be able to do "real C programming".
+It provides a standard but minimalist C90 library, just barely enough to be able to do "real C programming".
 The demo creates a bootable init binary that simply reads input and echoes it to output, using `fread` and `fprintf`.

 For more info, see the [pdpclib-demo README](../pdpclib-demo/README.md)

+## (optional) Build and run the uClibc demo
+The uClibc-ng is an LGPL'ed C Library tailored for microcontrollers running Linux.
+It's quite sophisticated, but does not have everything one might want for glbic.
+The demo creates a bootable init binary that simply reads input and echoes it to output, using `fread` and `fprintf`.

+For more info, see the [uclibc-demo README](../uclibc-demo/README.md)

 ## Notes